-- Seniors travel insurance from CoverMore (which was already mentioned previously); or
+- Seniors travel insurance from this provider (which was already mentioned previously); or

-- This mob which was rated very highly by Choice (who are an impartial and completely independent adjudicator) this mob which offers a special product aimed specifically at older Australians.
+- This mob which was rated very highly by Choice (who are an impartial and completely independent adjudicator) and which offers a special product aimed specifically at older Australians.

-For everyone else, unless you plan to do anything other than sitting in bus, airplane operated by a commercial airline, train or car and walking around the streets, visiting tourist attractions and sampling the local cuisine while overseas, then you should be OK with a ‘plain vanilla’ travel insurance plan.
+If you don’t plan to do anything other than sitting in bus, plane operated by a commercial airline, train or car (including a rental car), walking around the streets, visiting tourist attractions and sampling the local cuisine, then you should be OK with a ‘plain vanilla’ travel insurance plan.

-Personally, I found 1Cover’s pricing to be the most competitive every time I was checking prices for myself and have bought travel insurance from them on two occasions.
+Personally, I found 1Cover’s pricing to be the most competitive every time I was checking prices for myself and have bought travel insurance from them on several occasions.

 However, I’ve never made a claim with them so don’t have any personal experience with that side of their business (which is probably the one which matters the most! 😉 ).

-Finally, don’t forget that any recommendations made in this post do not take into account your personal situation and particular needs and should not be considered as financial product advice (either general or specific in nature) because we simply can’t give you one! see the disclaimer at the bottom of this page to understand why.
+Before I wrap this up, I want to remind you that any recommendations made in this post do not take into account your personal situation and particular needs and should not be considered as financial advice (either general or specific in nature) because we simply can’t give you any! see the disclaimer at the bottom of this page to understand why.

 Do your own research and make sure to carefully read the PDS (Product Disclosure Statement) of the travel insurance product you decide to take (whether it is from one of the providers mentioned here or not).

 The Federal Government’s Smart Traveller website has a great travel insurance buying guide outlining what to look for and what are the potential pitfalls.

 - If you are after a no-contract mobile plan with unlimited calls & text in Australia and lots of data – this is your best option.